sanfinity-Iot/openremote/Architecture:-Asset-location-tracking.md

 ## Discussion/TODOs
-* How many geofence definitions can fit in a 4KB FCM message)
-* Should push notification try to include geofence definitions (push notification size is limited)?
 * Need to figure out how to identify rules with location based conditions during rule deployment
-* Define data that client instance provides to the backend
-* Define a geofence definition (geofence APIs only seem to support radial fences), should include centre point to be sent when triggered
-* Only console instances that are anonymous should allow public updates of their location (is the asset ID enough of a security mechanism to prevent spoofing)
+* Should `asset/location` endpoint be public (is the asset ID enough of a security mechanism to prevent spoofing)
-* Assets that support geofence APIs must also support a mechanism for remotely updating/refreshing the geofences (Andrdoid/iOS=push notification subscription to 'geofence' topic?, GPS trackers=SMS)
+* Assets that support geofence APIs must also support a mechanism for remotely requesting that the geofences be updated (Andrdoid/iOS=push notification subscription to 'geofence' topic?, GPS trackers=SMS)
+* Should FCM push notification try to include geofence definitions (how many geofence definitions can fit in a 4KB FCM message) or should push notification just be used to tell these assets to go and get latest definitions?